• Key supplier to the NHS

 Benefits of Early Mobilisation

-Having the right mechanisms in the chair can take the strain away from staff when helping patients in critical care wards regain their physical strength and movement.
+Having the right mechanisms in the chair can help patients mobilise easier with less effort, and take the strain away from staff when helping patients in critical care wards regain their physical strength and movement.

 busy intensive care ward

-Seating Features to Consider for Early Mobilisation:
+Best Seating Features for Early Mobilisation

 Lie-flat functionality